Best Yoga For Runners

 - IT band stretch: Stand with your feet shoulder-width apart.
 Cross your right foot over your left foot and lean to the right.
 Hold the stretch for 20-30 seconds and repeat on the other side.

 Stretching is a key component beside your regular yoga practice.
-Not only can it help you run longer and stronger, but also prevent injuries while aiding quicker recovery times.
+Not only can it help you run longer and stronger.
+But also prevent injuries while aiding quicker recovery times.
 Incorporate stretching into your training regimen.

 Be sure to get those muscles warm with some pre-run moves and finish off after with cool down stretches for optimal performance.
 Improve agility, flexibility, strength – make this integral part of any workout routine!